apache/activemq-artemis/docs/user-manual/en/core-bridges.md

   string will be forwarded.
 The filter string follows the ActiveMQ Artemis filter expression syntax described in [Filter Expressions](filter-expressions.md).

 - `transformer-class-name`.
-An optional transformer-class-name can be specified.
-This is the name of a user-defined class which implements the `org.apache.activemq.artemis.core.server.transformer.Transformer` interface.
+An *optional* transformer can be specified.

-  If this is specified then the transformer's `transform()` method will be invoked with the message before it is forwarded.
 This gives you the opportunity to transform the message's header or body before forwarding it.
+See the [transformer chapter](transformers.md) for more details about transformer-specific configuration.

 - `ha`.
 This optional parameter determines whether or not this bridge should support high availability.
 True means it will connect to any available server